 Global issues and problems are studied within the context of a world systems approach to political geography.
 Historic and modern processes associated with imperialism, territory, the state, nations, and international organizations are examined.
 Prerequisites: GEOG 102 or GEOG 123, or permission of instructor.
 Credits: 3(3-0).
-Offered every other year
+Not offered on a regular basis